Restaurant in New York City, United States

 What should I order at Hutong New York?

-Northern Chinese cuisine is defined by hand-pulled noodles, dumplings, and wheat-based preparations rather than the rice-forward dishes more common in Cantonese or Shanghainese spots — so lean into those categories.
+Northern Chinese cuisine is defined by hand-pulled noodles, dumplings, wheat-based preparations rather than the rice-forward dishes more common in Cantonese or Shanghainese spots — so lean into those categories.
 Specific current menu items are not listed in Pearl's database, so check directly with the restaurant or their current menu for dish availability under chef Dominick DiBartolomeo.

 Can Hutong New York accommodate groups?